idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 can be reused in multiple records.

 Records, and fields within records, can have dependent types.
-Updates are allowed to change the type of a field, provided that the result is well-typed.
+Updates are allowed to change the type of a field, provided the result is well-typed.

 .. code-block:: idris